harrythepuppet/Obsidian-1/Shadowdark(my world)/rules/Homebrew/Phobias.md

-Phobias are needed to attach Hysteria mechanic to any game
+Phobias are needed to attach Shadowed Minds mechanic to any game

+Quest Unending Hysteria - change Hysteria mechanic to  Shadowed minds